benjamin-bader/droptools/docs/redis.md

 Configuration
 -------------

-For configuration the redis connection, there is [JedisFactory](http://droptools.bendb.com/0.7.1-5/apidocs/com/bendb/dropwizard/redis/JedisFactory.html):
+For configuration the redis connection, there is `JedisFactory`:

 ```yaml
 redis: